Mojang/EducationContent/python/lesson10/activity10.md

 ## Step 1
 You have been given a list.
 Delete the quotes (**'**) from the begining and end of each line.
 To find what block type the Agent should stand on, **sort** the list alphabetically and get the **second** block from the list.
-Press the button next to the correct blocks to teleport the Agent to there.
+Stand on the correct block type and press the button to teleport the Agent there.
 To find what block type your player should stand on **reverse**  the list and **pop** the **fourth** block in the list.
 Get the **sixth** block from the list and stand on that block.